danirus/buildbot-sample-conf/django-simple/README.md

 ## 3. Solution setup

-The following setup has been made in a fresh KVM virtual machine running Linux Ubuntu 12.04 with the following packages installed:
+The following setup has been made in a fresh KVM virtual machine running Linux Debian 7.0 (Wheezy) with the following packages installed:

-    apache2 python-pip python-virtualenv git
+    apache2 python-pip python-virtualenv git tree

 ### 3.1 Install Buildbot